leapcode/leap_platform/README.md

 Known bugs
 ----------

-* currently none known, there will probably be some around !
+* currently none known, there will probably be some around!

 Troubleshooting
 ---------------